This post may contain affiliate links. Read my disclosure.

 Milk Thistle is perhaps one of the most well-known liver-supporting nutrients.
 Milk thistle is an herb that has active ingredients that may stimulate liver detoxification pathways and the regeneration of liver tissue.

 Functional mushrooms, such as reishi and cordyceps, are well known for supporting the liver.
 Research suggests they may protect liver cells against oxidative damage.
-When it comes to supporting the liver with herbs and supplements, I recommend using a high-quality supplement that contains a blend of liver supporting nutrients, such as Designs for Life Hepatatone Plus, or Dr. Becky Campbell’s Liver Love.
+When it comes to supporting the liver with herbs and supplements, I recommend using a high-quality supplement that contains a blend of liver supporting nutrients, such as Designs for Health Hepatatone Plus, or Dr. Becky Campbell’s Liver Love.

 Herbs and Supplements for Estrogen Detox